zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_attestation_integration_guide.rst

         - ``tfm_attestation_secure_api.c``: Implements the secure API layer to allow other services in the secure domain to request functionalities from the attestation service using the PSA API interface.
+        - ``tfm_attestation_req_mngr.c``: Includes the initialization entry of attestation service and handles attestation service requests in IPC model.

 Service interface definitions
 =============================